Hare studied under the renowned George Bellows and Robert

 even business partners, the two men were synonymous with glamour,

-flamboyance, and chic.
-Despite Hare's seeming preoccupation with
+Despite Hare's seeming preoccupation with the gathering of

-times.
-His clients Included such noted Palm Beach and New York
+Included such noted Palm Beach and New York socialites as Phyllis

-Beatrice Lily, actress Florence Nash, and authors Booth Tarkington
+actress Florence Nash, and authors Booth Tarkington and Kenneth

 "Channing Hare, the crown prince of society portrait